StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 ## Search engine
-- Search engine used in address bar: `DuckDuckGo` or add any other privacy respecting search engine from `Manage search engines and site search`.
+- Search engine > Change > `DuckDuckGo` or add any other privacy respecting search engine from `Manage search engines and site search`.